6Bolt/Hook-Of-The-Reaper/README.md

 >Display Name: 6Bolt

-## Hook of the Reaper DefaultLG Game File Site
+## Hook of the Reaper Web Site

 https://hotr.6bolt.com

 This is were the latest DefaultLG game files are stored.
 Also, lists what games are supported by Hook of the Reaper.
 If a game is not working, check the site first, to see if it is supported.
 As you don't want to look like a dumbass, when complaining about an unsupported game.

+The site also has the Tutorial on how to setup Hook of the Reaper.
+Which shows how to setup DemulShooter and emulators.
+Then shows how to add light guns and then assign them.
+Also, it has a FAQ section.

 ## Out from Time to Time